ribhavkhosla/Gizmo.com/README.md

 *****************************
 Description:

-In this project we will be creating a marketplace for sale and purchase of electronics.
+The name of our project is "GIZMO".
+For this project we will be creating a marketplace for sale and purchase of electronics.